 Information about the Websites you are using.

 Remember that many of our sites MUST be accessed via the UML proxy gateway, (the library.)
 That is, when you click on a site, you may be sent to the email login page (the page with two students and daffodils).
-Since you are all working from off campus, you will encounter this often.
+Since you often work from off campus, you may encounter this.
 Simply login to your email account and you will be connected to the site you need.
 If you "wander" away from a UML site to (for example) an open website, a company page, or an advertisement, you MAY lose your UML connection and need to repeat it to access other UML sites.

 For your convenience, here is a list of sites for which you MUST be proxied via the UML Library.